igormironchik/md-pdf/3rdparty/podofo/README.md

 ## API stability

-PoDoFo has an unstable API that is the results of an extensive API review of PoDoFo 0.9.x.
+PoDoFo has an unstable API that is the result of an extensive API review of PoDoFo 0.9.x.
 It is expected to converge to a stable API as soon as the review process is completed.
 See [API Stability](https://github.com/podofo/podofo/wiki/API-Stability) for more details.

 ## PoDoFo Tools

+> **Warning**: Tools are currently **untested** and **unmaintained**

-PoDoFo tools are still available in the source [tree](https://github.com/podofo/podofo/) but are currently untested and unmaintained.
-It's currently not recommended to include them in software distributions.
+PoDoFo tools are still available in the source [tree](https://github.com/podofo/podofo/) but their compilation is disabled by default because they are unsted/unmaintained, and will not receive support until their status is cleared.
+It's not recommended to include them in software distributions.
 If you want to build them make sure to bootstrap the CMake project with ```-DPODOFO_ENABLE_TOOLS=TRUE```.
-Tools are already enabled in the playground.
+Tools are conveniently enabled in the [playground](https://github.com/podofo/podofo/tree/master/playground) at least to ensure library changes won't break their compilation.

 ## TODO